Iran warns sabotage affects Vienna talks over nuclear deal

 “Americans should know that neither sanctions nor sabotage actions would provide them with an instrument for talks,” Zarif said in Tehran.
 “They should know that these actions would only make the situation difficult for them.”

-In the pages of Kayhan, the hard-line newspaper urged Iran to “walk out of the Vienna talks, suspend all nuclear commitments, retaliate against Israel and identify and dismantle the domestic infiltration network behind the sabotage.”
+Kayhan, the hard-line Tehran newspaper, urged Iran to “walk out of the Vienna talks, suspend all nuclear commitments, retaliate against Israel and identify and dismantle the domestic infiltration network behind the sabotage.”

 “Despite evidence that shows the role of the U.S. as main instigator of nuclear sabotage against Iran, unfortunately some statesmen, by purging the U.S. of responsibility, (aid) Washington’s crimes against the people of Iran,” the paper said in Tuesday’s editions.